Create a Clinical Workflow

 2. Next, the Planning Team should fill out a Clinical Workflow Plan.
 For each task—or set of tasks as shown in the worksheet—document who, how, when, and where the task will be completed as part of your implementation plan.
 This worksheet documents your current situation plus your plans for change and will help you:

-- Document how each Collaborative Care task will be changed/accomplished, including plans for smooth hand-offs and communication methods.
+- Document how each Collaborative Care task will be changed/accomplished, including plans for warm hand-offs and communication methods.

 - Document when a task is completed, in terms of patient flow (e.g., intake, initial assessment).

 - Document where the task will be completed.
 At the clinic?
 At a partner agency?
 Through an external referral?